Printing: In East Asia

-In Middle East
+In the Middle East

 Block printing, called tarsh in Arabic, developed in Arabic Egypt during the ninth and tenth centuries, mostly for prayers and amulets.
 There is some evidence to suggest that these print blocks were made from non-wood materials, possibly tin, lead, or clay.
 The techniques employed are uncertain.
 Block printing later went out of use during the Timurid Renaissance.
 The printing technique in Egypt was embraced by reproducing texts on paper strips and supplying them in different copies to meet the demand.

 In Europe

 Block printing first came to Europe as a method for printing on cloth, where it was common by 1300.
 Images printed on cloth for religious purposes could be quite large and elaborate.
 When paper became relatively easily available, around 1400, the technique transferred very quickly to small woodcut religious images and playing cards printed on paper.
-These prints produced in very large numbers from about 1425 onward.
+These prints were produced in very large numbers from about 1425 onward.